 Graduating osteopathic medical students apply to hospitals and programs that offer their preferred GME programs.
 Applications to GME programs are administered through the Electronic Residency Application Service (ERAS).
-Following interviews that provide students and programs with information about each other, students submit their choices, ranked from their first to last choice through all the programs they would feel comfortable attending.
+Following interviews that provide students and programs with information about each other, students submit their choices, ranked from their first to last choice.
 Programs also rank the applicants they would like to have working in their programs.

 DO students typically enjoy a high rate of placement into GME programs—the percent of osteopathic medical students that “matched” into a GME position in 2016 was 99.61 percent.

 Current match data reflect the existing match processes—National Resident Matching Program (NRMP) and AOA National Matching Service (NMS) systems—in a given year.
 The 2020 match is expected to be the first in which there will be a single match system administered by the NRMP, although this could occur earlier as AOA-accredited programs receive ACGME accreditation with the transition to the single accreditation system for graduate medical education (July 2015 through June 30, 2020).
 This single system will simplify the matching process for osteopathic medical school students.
 A result of the new process will be a shift in the way the match rate percentage is reported, and AACOM will continue to provide details on these changes.